 Credit risk is the risk of a financial loss occurring as a result in default of a counterparty on its obligation.
 The Organization mitigates credit risk by dealing with counterparties that have a minimum credit rating of R-1 and by limiting investments in any one issuer of debt securities (excluding Canadian governments and Schedule I banks) to 5% of the fair value of its long-term investment portfolio.

 (c) Interest rate risk:

 The value of fixed income securities will generally rise if interest rates fall and decrease if interest rates rise.
-Changes in interest rates may also affect the value of equity securities.

 3. Contributions receivable: